Contrarian Investing: Mastering the Art of Rebellion

 Mass Psychology: The Foundation of Contrarian Investing

-Contrarian investors recognize that markets are driven by emotions, such as fear and greed, which can lead to irrational behavior and mispricing of assets.
+Contrarian investors recognize that markets are driven by emotions like fear and greed, which can lead to irrational behaviour and asset mispricing.
 By studying market sentiment and identifying instances of excessive optimism or pessimism, contrarian investors can spot opportunities to buy undervalued assets or sell overvalued ones.

 Legendary investor Sir John Templeton emphasized the importance of going against the crowd, stating, “To buy when others are despondently selling and to sell when others are avidly buying requires the greatest fortitude and pays the greatest ultimate rewards.”
 Contrarian investors embrace this mindset, seeking to capitalize on market inefficiencies.